flipt-io/flipt/DEVELOPMENT.md

 1. Clone this repo: `git clone https://github.com/markphelps/flipt`
 1. Run `make bootstrap` to install required development tools
 1. Run `make test` to execute the test suite
+1. Run `make server` to build and run the server locally
-1. Run `make dev` to build and run in development mode
+1. Run `cd ui && yarn run dev` to build and run the ui dev server
 1. Run `make help` to see a full list of possible make commands

 ## Go